ResearchAdvancingFuzzing/raf/spitfire/fuzzing_manager/README.md

 - AFL's power schedule only assigns high energy.
 Most fuzz exercises the same few paths and, as a result, too much energy gets assigned to high-frequency paths.
 AFLFast's power schedule assigns energy that is inversely proportional to the density of the stationary distribution (which they approximate for a state *i* by counting the number of fuzz *f(i)* that exercises the path *i*).
 - AFLFast includes 6 different versions of power schedules based on the above two points.
 #### Search strategies (deciding which input is chosen next)
-- In AFLFast, the decision of what input is chosen next purely based on the number the number of times an input has been fuzzed before (*s(i)*) and the amount of fuzz exercising the same path as the input (*f(i)*).
+- In AFLFast, the decision of what input is chosen next is purely based on the number the number of times an input has been fuzzed before (*s(i)*) and the amount of fuzz exercising the same path as the input (*f(i)*).
 	- **Prioritizing small *s(i)***- this allows the fuzzer to establish early whether or not path *i* is a low-frequency path and whether it should invest more energy into fuzzing it
 	- **Prioritizing small *f(i)***- this allows the fuzzer to fuzz an input that exercises a low-frequency path, which might generate more inputs exercising low-frequency paths.
 ## AFL vs AFLFast Implementations